If composers were hackers

 - Closing words

 Music is my first true loveComputer games are my zeroeth true love..
-The first time I got my hands on an old untuned guitar, I didn't want to put it down.
+The first time I got my hands on an old untuned guitar, I didn’t want to put it down.
 I found a summer job to buy my first instrument and pay for a teacher, and since then, music has been a constant source of joy in my life.
-Picking a CS degree at a university over a musical college education was a hard choice for me.
+Picking a degree in computer science at a university over a musical college education was a hard choice for me.

 Johan Sebastian Bach